Andrew Skeen: Military career

-For his service at Gallipoli he was awarded CMG and French Croix de Guerre.
+For his service at Gallipoli, Skeen was appointed a Companion of the Order of St Michael and St George and awarded the French Croix de Guerre.
 He went on to be Director of Military Operations at India Army HQ in 1916 and then Deputy Chief of General Staff, Indian Army in 1917.

-He became Commander of the 3rd (Abbottabad) Indian Infantry Brigade and then Commander of the Kohat Kurram Force in which capacity he took part in the Third Anglo-Afghan War in 1919.
+He then became commander of the 3rd (Abbottabad) Indian Infantry Brigade and then commander of the Kohat Kurram Force, in which capacity he took part in the Third Anglo-Afghan War in 1919.

-He served in Waziristan on the North-West Frontier of India from 1919 to 1920 as Commander, Tochi and Derajat Columns.
-He was then appointed Commander, Kohat District, India in 1921, Commander, Peshawar District, India in 1922 and General Officer Commanding-in-Chief, Southern Command, India in 1923.
-Finally he became Chief of the General Staff in India in 1924, and appointed Knight Commander of the Order of the Bath in the 1925 New Year Honours, before retiring in 1929.
+Skeen served in Waziristan on the North-West Frontier of India from 1919 to 1920 as Commander, Tochi and Derajat Columns.
+He was then appointed Commander, Kohat District, India in 1921, Commander, Peshawar District, India in 1922 and, promoted in January 1923 to lieutenant general, General Officer Commanding-in-Chief, Southern Command, India in 1923.
+Finally he became Chief of the General Staff in India in 1924, and was appointed a Knight Commander of the Order of the Bath in the 1925 New Year Honours, before retiring in 1929.